bernardohenz/deep_joint_design_cfa_demosaicing/README.md

 ```

 ## Training code
-Soon.
-The original code was in Keras v1, we are preparing the script.
+The original code was in Keras v1.
+We have updated to work on Keras>2.0, please follow to this [training repository](https://github.com/bernardohenz/deep_joint_design_cfa_demosaicing_training) for the training script.

 ## Citation